-10 Engagements with stakeholders on country implementation 25 Describe efforts to identify local stakeholders.
-Describe efforts to consult and encourage engagement with host governments, including public security agencies, and local communities about company security arrangements.
-If appropriate, consider including the substance of those engagements.
-Voluntary Principles considerations in the selection of private security providers and formulation of contractual agreement with private security providers, as well as arrangement with public security forces 26 In addition to including outcomes of efforts and procedures to include the Voluntary Principles in engaging with private security and public security, consider content that: Describes processes and efforts to manage interactions with public security providers in accordance with the Voluntary Principles and, when feasible, include references to the Voluntary Principles in agreements for the provision of public security.
+Reporting Guidelines Guidance Notes 11 Voluntary Principles considerations in the selection of private security providers and formulation of contractual agreement with private security providers, as well as arrangement with public security forces 26 In addition to including outcomes of efforts and procedures to include the Voluntary Principles in engaging with private security and public security, consider content that: Describes processes and efforts to manage interactions with public security providers in accordance with the Voluntary Principles and, when feasible, include references to the Voluntary Principles in agreements for the provision of public security.
 Describes efforts or processes to avoid the use of individuals who are credibly implicated in human rights abuses to provide public security services.
 Describes efforts or processes to take appropriate measures to encourage use of force only when strictly necessary and to an extent proportional to the threat, and that the rights of individuals are not violated Mindful of confidentiality, safety, and other considerations, reflect outcomes on the results of any efforts undertaken; these may include, for example, MOUs that have been entered with public security, instances where individuals credibly implicated in human rights abuses have been excluded, and analyses on proportional use of force by public security.
-12 Examples of supporting outreach, education, and/or training of (i) relevant personnel, (ii) private Describe awareness raising activities with local civil society and public and private security.
-If appropriate, include or attach any substantive materials related to those outreach, education, or security, (iii) publi and/or (iv) civil so local NGOs, comn groups) ety (e.g. papers, or presentations.
-13 Company procedur review progress on implementing the Principles at local 27 oluntaryhave been developed to assess and address the company's implementation of the Voluntary
+12 Examples of supporting outreach, education, and/or training of (i) relevant personnel, (ii) private security, (iii) public security, and/or (iv) civil society (e.g. local NGOs, community groups) Describe awareness raising activities with local civil society and public and private security.
+If appropriate, include or attach any substantive materials related to those outreach, education, or training efforts, including training materials, white papers, or presentations.

-25 Accountability; UNGP 18 26 Public Security Engagement; UNGP 13 Commentary
+26 Public Security Engagement; UNGP 13 Commentary